yonifre/Maspik-Spam-blocklist/README.txt

 == Changelog ==

+= 1.0.1 -  14/03/2024 =
+* Bug fix - Remove unnecessary css file in admin area
+* Bug fix - Disable cron checker log if no key is set

 = 1.0.0 -  12/03/2024 =
 * Enhancement - New License Manager (Please delete your current license and re-activate it if it does not work)